-33490Z | PRT 4-21 Confidence is lacking Thirty-five percent of women felt moderately confident with their current retirement plan, and another 29% were very confident.
-If 90% of women will be solely responsible for their household finances at some point in their life4, the one-out-of-three women who have low confidence in their current retirement plan may have some room to grow.
+Confidence is lacking Thirty-five percent of women felt moderately confident with their current retirement plan, and another 29% were very confident.
+If eight out of ten women will be solely responsible for their household finances at some point in their life, the one out of three women who have low confidence in their current retirement plan may have some room to grow.
 How confident do you feel with your current retirement plan?